Sekolah-Beta-2023/yogi_setiawan_Myaccountant/README.md

 2. Backend : Java with Spring Framework [https://github.com/yogiset/MyAccountant-BackEnd](https://github.com/yogiset/MyAccountant-BackEnd)
-   or check my repo with name "MyAccountant-BackEnd-0.0.1-SNAPSHOT.jar" if you want to run jar file dont forget to download and instal java from [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/) you can run .jar by typing "java -jar example.jar". if you want to run from my repo back end, dont forget to instal maven to your text editor and dont forget to changes smtp because my smtp is testing smtp it wont work for your real email, also make sure your database name, username and password from postgres.
+   or check my repo with name "MyAccountant-BackEnd-0.0.1-SNAPSHOT.jar" if you want to run jar file dont forget to download and instal java from [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/) you can run .jar by typing to your terminal/command prompt "java -jar example.jar". if you want to run from my repo back end, dont forget to instal maven to your text editor and dont forget to changes smtp because my smtp is testing smtp it wont work for your real email, also make sure your database name, username and password from postgres.
 4. Database : PostgreSQL